Importation of Engines, Vehicles, Vessels and Machines

 - (l) heavy-duty incomplete vehicles;

-- (o) Spark-ignited outboard engines, inboard engines and personal watercraft engines;
+- (p) spark-ignited outboard engines, inboard engines and personal watercraft engines;

-- (p) a vessel, in which a fuel line or fuel tank is installed;
+- (q) a vessel, in which a fuel line or fuel tank is installed to supply a prescribed engine;

-- (q) snowmobiles, all-terrain vehicles, utility vehicles, and off-road motorcycles; and
+- (r) snowmobiles, all-terrain vehicles, utility vehicles, and off-road motorcycles; and

-- (r) Incomplete engines and vehicles of the aforementioned regulated classes of vehicles and engines.
+- (s) incomplete engines and vehicles of the aforementioned regulated classes of vehicles and engines.

 7. The implementation of the SWI enables importers to satisfy ECCC’s requirements to file an importation declaration by integrating the declaration with other data submissions required by the CBSA and other participating government agencies (PGAs), through a single electronic portal utilizing the Integrated Import Declaration (IID).
 For additional information on the benefits of using SWI, please refer to the paragraph Implementation of the CBSA SWI below.